-Mid-frequency sources are within the hearing range of birds (Dooling & Popper, 2000, 2007; Dooling & Therrien, 2012)(see Section 3.9.2.1.5, Hearing and Vocalization).
+Mid-frequency sources are within the hearing range of birds (Dooling & Popper, 2000, 2007; Dooling & Therrien, 2012); see Section 3.9.2.1.5, Hearing and Vocalization.
 Therefore, mid-frequency sonar sources (1 kHz to 10 kHz) are considered in this analysis.
 See Section 3.0.4.1.1 (Sonar and other Transducers) for a complete description of sonar and other transducers used for the Proposed Action.

-The spatial and temporal variability of both the occurrence of a short-tailed albatross and the training activities conducted within the TMAA presents a negligible chance that a direct or indirect impact would occur to this species from sonar or other transducers.
+The spatial and temporal variability of both the occurrence of a short-tailed albatross and the training activities proposed within the TMAA presents a negligible chance that a direct or indirect impact would occur to this species from sonar or other transducers.
 Due to the transient nature of most sonar operations, impacts, if any, would be localized and infrequent, only lasting a few seconds or minutes.
-The Navy used established criteria for auditory injury in birds and the Navy's Acoustic Effects Model (described in Section 3.0.1.2.3, The Navy Acoustic Effects Model) to generate ranges to auditory injury for representative sonar sources proposed for Navy training activities in the TMAA, and calculated a range to effect of zero meters for all sources and exposure durations (see Section 3.9.3.1.2.2, Impact Ranges for Sonar and Other Transducers, and Table 3.9-2).
-This analysis concludes that the short-tailed albatross would not receive SELs from sonar that meet or exceed the threshold for onset of auditory injury.
+The Navy used the estimated impact level for auditory injury in birds (described in Section 3.9.3.1.2.1, Methods for Analyzing Impacts from Sonar and Other Transducers) and the Navy's Acoustic Effects Model (described in Section 3.0.1.2.3, The Navy Acoustic Effects Model) to generate ranges to auditory injury for representative sonar sources proposed for Navy training activities in the TMAA, and calculated a range to effect of zero meters for all sources and exposure durations (see Section 3.9.3.1.2.2, Impact Ranges for Sonar and Other Transducers).
+This analysis concludes that the short-tailed albatross would not receive SELs from sonar that would result in auditory injury.

 Since mid-frequency sources are audible to birds, sonar and other transducers have the potential to mask important biological sounds (see Section 3.9.3.1.1.3, Masking).
 However, since the short-tailed albatross is not a pursuit-diver and only briefly dives under the water surface to capture prey, sonar and other transducers are extremely unlikely to create any masking effect.
 Sonar and other transducers have the potential to cause behavioral reactions and physiological stress.
-Although individuals may be impacted, long-term consequences for populations would not be expected.

 As described above, there is new information that applies to the analysis of impacts of sonar and other transducers on birds.
 Though the types of activities and number of events in the Proposed Action are the same as in the previous documents (Alternative 1 in both the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS), there have been changes in the platforms and systems used as part of those activities.
 However, this new information does not substantively change the affected environment, which forms the environmental baseline of the analysis in the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS.
-Additionally, no new Navy training activities are being proposed in this SEIS/OEIS that would affect birds in the TMAA.
 Therefore, conclusions for birds made for Alternative 1 that were analyzed in the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS remain unchanged in this SEIS/OEIS.
 For a summary of effects of the action alternative on birds under both NEPA and Executive Order 12114, please refer to Table 3.6-11 in the 2011 GOA Final EIS/OEIS.

-The underlying conclusions reached in the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS remain unchanged-exposures to sonar and other transducers are unlikely to impact the short-tailed albatross.
+The underlying conclusions reached in the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS remain unchanged-exposures to sonar and other transducers are unlikely to occur.
+Effects of sonar and other transducers on short-tailed albatross are therefore considered insignificant.

-Pursuant to the ESA, noise produced by sonar and other transducers during training activities as described under Alternative 1 may affect the ESA-listed short-tailed albatross.
-The Navy will consult with USFWS as required by section 7(a)(2) of the ESA.
+Pursuant to the ESA, noise produced by sonar and other transducers during training activities as described under Alternative 1 may affect but is not likely to adversely affect the ESA-listed short-tailed albatross.
+The Navy has consulted with USFWS as required by section 7(a)(2) of the ESA.